Swastikas on the New York City Subway? Not for long...

 Gregory Locke, 27, an attorney from Harlem came across the scene Saturday evening when he got on an uptown train on the city's 1 line at 50th Street.

-Locke told NBC News that he and his fellow passengers found swastikas and other graffiti on every window, door and advertising hoarding.
+Locke told NBC News that he and his fellow passengers found swastikas and other graffiti on every window, door and advertising display.

 Slogans were also written across the carriage including "Destroy Israel, Heil Hitler," and "Jews belong in the oven," an apparent reference to the Holocaust.